opendr-io/protostar-data/README.md

 ### Ideas

-The idea is to have multiple views that will crunch the data in a consumable format for the end user inorder to make informed decisions in less amount of time
+The idea is to have multiple views that will crunch the data in a consumable format for the end user in order to make informed decisions in less amount of time